-- Students participating in their first clinical experience placement will have the opportunity to gain clinical experience in skilled nursing facilities and outpatient clinical environments. - Based on completion of the second-year didactic curriculum, clinical experiences may include skilled nursing facilities, outpatient and inpatient rehabilitation, acute care, and homecare environments. - Students participating in their third and final clinical experience will have completed all of the course sequences in the doctoral curriculum and are eligible to participate in all clinical practice environments previously identified as well as specialty areas such as pediatrics, sports medicine, industrial rehab, women's health, work hardening, and others.
+- Students participating in their first clinical experience placement will have the opportunity to gain clinical experience in skilled nursing home facilities and outpatient clinical environments. - Once students complete their second year of the curriculum and again based on curriculum content, clinical experiences, and clinical skills development their clinical opportunities will be increased from sites identified in year 1 to include acute care and homecare environments. - Students participating in their third and final clinical experience will have completed all of the course sequences in the doctoral curriculum and are eligible to participate in all clinical practice environments previously identified as well as specialty areas such as pediatrics, sports medicine, industrial rehab, women's health, and school programs.